tamersp25/docs/docs/apis/tutorials/tokens.md

 * retrieve or modify other types of data in your organization, such as user information, libraries, etc.

-In other words, when processing a task, and engine should have permission _only_ to access the data targeted in the task and write its own results to the appropriate location.
+In other words, when processing a task, an engine should have permission _only_ to access the data targeted in the task and write its own results to the appropriate location.